greanleeph/ParrotEsolang/ANNOUNCEMENT.md

 * This version of the compiler now uses C as the intermediary language rather than Assembly so both Linux and Windows platforms can simply use GCC to compile the intermediary language to machine code.

 * The GCC compilation phase is also embedded within the Parrot compiler, so instead of taking 3 separate steps to compile the  `prrt` code into machine code, it now only takes one step.

+* Bug found in Parser and Code generator: add and sub doesn't reference cells with # properly, it treats the references merely as integers